scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

 You call down a holy judgement over a 5x5 tile area centered on a point in range you can see.
 All creatures of your choosing in the area makes a Charisma save against your spellcasting roll.
-On failure they take 5 wound dice in damage with Undead taking 5 wounds, or half damage, rounding down, on success.
-On a critical the creature cannot move until the end of their next turn.
-If the damage would kill a living creature they are brought to 1 wound instead and stunned until the end of their turn.
+On fail they take 0/5 in holy damage, or half damage rounded up on success.
+An Undead or Demonic creature takes 5/0 in holy damage instead.
+On a critical the creature is stunned until the end of their next turn.
+If the damage would kill a living creature they are brought to 1 wound instead and stunned for 1 minute.
 Undead killed this way cannot be raised again.

-Add a wound for every level cast above 5th.
+Add 1/0 in holy damage for every level cast above 5th.

 #### Mass Healing Word
 *5th level*